gklyne/I-D/arcp/arcp.md

-3. Two implementations describe an archive retrieved from the same URL, with the same location-based UUID authority, but retrieved using different content negotiation resulting in different archive representations.
+3. Two implementations describe an archive retrieved from the same URL, with the same location-based UUID authority, but retrieved using different content negotiation resulting in different archive formats.
 The implementations may disagree about path encoding, file name casing or hierarchy.
 4. Two implementations describe the same archive bytestream using the hash-based authority, but they have used